benjaminjkern/side-projects/cellularautomata/README.md

   - Add scalability (Ability to zoom in and out and adjust pixels in screen)
   - Add border interaction options
     - Wrap, set to 0, set to 1, copy closest, etc.
-- *Big one that I actually will definitely do when I get time to do it*: Turn this in to a general form of cellular automata program, with user able to set the specific rules.
-Here's another link that will explain what these are, again better than I could: [ANOTHER WIKIPEDIA LINK](https://en.wikipedia.org/wiki/Cellular_automaton)
 - Clean up code